Css-Stylus-Styles/AI-Studio-Gruvbox-Dark.user.css/Readme.md

 - Side bar tags need to be better
 - Examples (getting starter promtps need to be better)
 - Reddit answer div  (open source Cs degree)
+- User question bar needs to be fixed